top of page

 Squamish / Kwakwakawakw / Tlingit / Stl’atl’imc

-I am a wood carver of traditional and contemporary Masks, Panels, Paddles, Bent-boxes, Rattles, Regalia, Totem Poles, and House Posts.
-Aswell as painted design work, silver jewelry, an graphic design.
+I am a wood carver of traditional and contemporary Masks, Frontlets, Panels, Paddles, Bent-boxes, Rattles, Regalia, Drums, Table Tops fully carved, Totem Poles, and House Posts.
+Aswell as painted design work, silver/gold jewelry, and graphic design.

 I was born an raised on the Capilano Reserve (xwemelchstn) within the homelands of the Squamish Nation in West Vancouver British Columbia Canada.